0x00009b/Boomer-BASIC/README.md

 ## A build script LARPing as a programming language

-Since this implementation of BoomerBASIC is effectively a C++ build script, existing [C++ reserved keywords](https://www.w3schools.in/cplusplus-tutorial/keywords/) may not be redefined without generating an error.
+Since this implementation of BoomerBASIC is effectively a C++ build script, existing [C++ reserved keywords](https://www.w3schools.in/cplusplus-tutorial/keywords/) may not be redefined in BoomerBASIC source code without generating an error.

 ## BoomerBASIC Example Snippets